bankubanku/hel/README.md

 # hel
-This program gets basic information about RSS/Atom feed and converts it into JSON in chronological order.
+This program gets basic information from RSS/Atom feed and converts it into JSON in chronological order.
 It can be used as a foundation for various interfaces.

 ## installation
 Clone this repository